 All about our homemade dog bike leash!

-If you're in an urban area with limited access to off leash areas, it can be difficult to give him or her a way to discharge energy and get a proper workout.
+If you’re in an urban area with limited access to off leash areas, it can be difficult to give your dog(s) a way to discharge their energy and get a proper workout.

 About our Dog Bicycle Leash

 Sure, you can go and buy different bike leash products – but they tend to cost quite a bit more than the homemade variety.

 Our homemade B-Loop can be made for around four USD (or less)!

 It takes under half an hour, even if you’re sewing by hand.